russchua/Graph-Isomorphism-Networks/README.md

 [arXiv](https://arxiv.org/abs/1810.00826) [OpenReview](https://openreview.net/forum?id=ryGs6iA5Km)

-If you make use of the code/experiment or GIN algorithm in your work, please cite our paper (Bibtex below).
+If you make use of the code/experiment or GIN algorithm in your work, please cite their paper (Bibtex below).
 ```
 @inproceedings{
 xu2018how,